VerifyTests/Verify.DiffPlex/readme.md

 ### Output types

-The library currently supports two different types of diff outputs; the desired type can be specified during library initialization.
+The library currently supports three different types of diff outputs; the desired type can be specified during library initialization.

 <!-- snippet: OutputTypeCompact -->
 <a id='snippet-outputtypecompact'></a>